 But in the case of more complex software like HP printer software, a failed installation can cause all subsequent installation attempts to fail.
 The reason is that a failed installation can leave behind locked files, or registry information, which causes the next installation to fail.

 In these cases, the next step is to first uninstall the previous installation, so that a clean system can be used to reinstall the HP driver software.
 The simplest way to do that is to uninstall the HP printer software from the Control Panel -> Uninstall (or Add/Remove programs) option.
 The Uninstall a program is found in the Control Panel under Programs -> Programs and Features in Window 7 and later.

 If, however, the HP printer software installation failed in an early stage, the software might not show up in the Control Panel uninstall list.
 That means the removal of the failed software will not be possible that way.
 The next thing to try in that case is to use a cleanup utility to fix the corrupted registry.
 Microsoft used to have the Windows Installer Cleanup Utility for this purpose, but due to conflicts with Office 2007, it was replaced by the Microsoft Fix It solution.

-If you are running XP or Vista, it is also possible that that the Windows Installer itself is corrupted.
+If you are running XP or Vista, it is also possible that the Windows Installer itself is corrupted.
 In that case you can simply try to download the Windows installer and reinstall that.